Date Revised: May 11, 2020

 Application of Graduate Credit

-Undergraduate students in a combined degree program may complete 9-12 credit hours of graduate-level coursework, depending on the approved combined degree program (see list), and apply the courses and credit hours toward their undergraduate degree.
+Undergraduate students in a combined degree program may complete a maximum 9 credit hours of graduate-level coursework, depending on the approved combined degree program (see list of approved programs), and apply the courses and credit hours toward their undergraduate degree.
 Once students complete the undergraduate degree and enter graduate student status, their graduate-level coursework may be applied toward the graduate degree (i.e., courses are double counted).
 Students who undertake a combined bachelor’s/master’s degree program must complete a minimum 141 unique credit hours, with a minimum 30 of those credit hours applied toward the master’s degree.

 To be eligible for double counting, the coursework must meet all the following criteria: